treehouses/treehouses.github.io/pages/vi/orientation.md

 ## Familiarize Yourself with Current Projects and Issues

-Typically, interns choose what project they want to work on based on their experience.
+Interns usually choose what project they want to work on based on their experience.
 If you get tired of a certain project, there is an opportunity to switch.
 Take a look at our current projects below, if any particular ones interest you, there is a very good chance that you can work on them.

 ### Active System Teams Projects